Frequently asked questions

 The aim of the anonymous peer review process is to give everyone an equal opportunity for their abstract to be selected for an oral presentation or displayed poster.

 The reviewers do not know the names or workplace of people whose abstracts they review.
-Each pair of reviewers scores a selection of abstracts against a set criteria of headings.
+Each abstract is independently scored against a set criteria of headings by two reviewers.
+These scores inform decisions made at the final abstract decision meeting (held later in the summer).

 - Background: What is the rationale or gap in knowledge/practice that the work is based upon? (maximum 3 points)